-In compliance with the requirements of FRD 22H Standard Disclosures in the Report of Operations, details in respect of the items listed below have been retained by Kilmore District Health and are available to the relevant Ministers, Members of Parliament and the public on request (subject to the Freedom of Information (FOI) Act 1982 requirements, if applicable):
+- Details in respect of the items listed below have been retained by the health service and are available to the relevant Ministers, Members of Parliament and the public on request (subject to the freedom of information requirements, if applicable): A statement that declarations of pecuniary interests have been duly completed by all relevant officers. - Details of shares held by senior officers as nominee or held beneficially in a statutory authority or subsidiary. - Details of publications produced by Kilmore District Health. - Details of changes in prices, fees, charges, rates and levies charged. - Details of any major external reviews carried out. - Details of major research and development activities undertaken. - Details of overseas visits undertaken including a summary of the objectives and outcomes of each visit.

-- A statement that declarations of pecuniary interests have been duly completed by all relevant officers. - Details of shares held by senior officers as nominee or held beneficially in a statutory authority or subsidiary. - Details of publications produced by Kilmore District Health. - Details of changes in prices, fees, charges, rates and levies charged. - Details of any major external reviews carried out. - Details of major research and development activities undertaken. - Details of overseas visits undertaken including a summary of the objectives and outcomes of each visit. - Details of major promotional, public relations and marketing activities undertaken by the entity to develop community awareness of Kilmore District Health and its services. - Details of assessments and measures undertaken to improve the occupational health and safety of employees. - General statement on industrial relations within Kilmore District Health and details of time lost through industrial accidents and disputes. - A list of major committees sponsored by Kilmore District Health, the purposes of each committee and the extent to which those purposes have been achieved. - Details of all consultancies and contractors including consultants/contractors engaged, services provided, and expenditure committed for each engagement.
+- Details of major promotional, public relations and marketing activities undertaken by the entity to develop community awareness of Kilmore District Health and its services. - Details of assessments and measures undertaken to improve the occupational health and safety of employees. - General statement on industrial relations within Kilmore District Health and details of time lost through industrial accidents and disputes. - A list of major committees sponsored by Kilmore District Health, the purposes of each committee and the extent to which those purposes have been achieved. - Details of all consultancies and contractors including consultants/contractors engaged, services provided, and expenditure committed for each engagement.